wuhanrui/VSOP/README.md

 The codes are written based on the ManOpt provided by Z. Wen and W. Yin.
 A feasible method for optimization with orthogonality constraints.
 Mathematical Programming 2013
 The data are provied by Xian Y, Lampert C H, Schiele B, et al. Zero-shot learning -- A comprehensive evaluation of the good, the bad and the ugly.
 IEEE TPAMI 2018

-Please cite our paper if you use this code helpful to your research:
+Please cite our paper if you find this code helpful to your research:
 @article{wu2021joint,
 title = {Joint Visual and Semantic Optimization for zero-shot learning},
 journal = {Knowledge-Based Systems},